jadecobra/python_tdd_exercises/source/classes/classes.rst

     :emphasize-text: doe blow 30 35

     AssertionError:
-        'Hi, my name is jane None and I am 30'
+        'Hello, my name is jane None and I am 30'
-     != 'Hi, my name is jane doe and I am 35'
+     != 'Hello, my name is jane doe and I am 35'

   - the first names are the same and last names and ages are different
   - the ``__init__`` :ref:`method<what is a method?>` used :ref:`None<what is None?>` for the value of ``self.last_name`` because the :ref:`default value<test_optional_arguments>` for the ``last_name`` parameter of the :ref:`method<what is a method?>` is :ref:`None<what is None?>`.
 This means that